vzsg/prohardver-push-notifier/README.md

     EnabledSites: [
         {
             'name': 'prohardver',
-            'username': 'Your Prohardver username',   // <<< Fill it 'password': 'Your Prohardver password',   // <<< Fill it 'checkInterval': 10, // In minutes
+            'username': 'Your Prohardver username',   // !!!
+Fill it 'password': 'Your Prohardver password',   // !!!
+Fill it 'checkInterval': 10,                      // in minutes
-            'format': 'list',
+            'format': 'list',                         // count or list
-            'notifyTo': 'all'  // or iden list (not implemented yet) }
+            'notifyTo': 'all'                         // not implementes yet
+        }
     ],
-    PushBulletApiKey: 'Your PushBullet API key'       // <<< Fill it };
+    PushBulletApiKey: 'Your PushBullet API key'       // !!!
+Fill it };
 ```